lambdazy/lzy/docs/tutorials/2-basics.md

 ### Running graph

-You can build and run an execution graph just using function calls:
+You can build and run an execution graph using function calls:

 ```python
 env = LzyRemoteEnv()